 - 8. Move the carriage forward to check the distance to the blade at the inside of the pivot rail support.
-All measurements should be equal within $\pm$ 1.0 mm. - 9.
-Turn the horizontal adjustment nuts evenly to adjust the inner lower rollers to tilt the saw head until the blade is parallel ( $\pm$ 1.0 mm) to the pivot rail support on the outside.
+All measurements should be equal within 1/32" (0.8 mm). - 9.
+Turn the horizontal adjustment nuts evenly to adjust the inner lower rollers to tilt the saw head until the blade is parallel (+1/32" [0.8 mm] -0) to the pivot rail support on the outside.